-Insights 3.13.640.70 b.
-In our view, it is not appropriate to disclose the tax effects of both recognised and unrecognised deferred tax assets as a single amount - e.g. similar to the 'gross' approach under US GAAP - because under NZ IFRS it is recognised deferred tax assets that are required to be disclosed.
+b.
+In our view, it is not appropriate to disclose the tax effects of both recognised and unrecognised deferred tax assets as a single amount - e.g. similar to the 'gross' approach under US GAAP - because under the NZ IFRS it is recognised deferred tax assets that are required to be disclosed.

-c.
-The Group does not plan to dispose of its investments in associates in the foreseeable future, and therefore has measured deferred tax relating to these investments using the tax rates applicable to dividends, which are zero because such dividends are tax-exempt.
+The Group does not plan to dispose of its investments in associates in the foreseeable future, and therefore has measured deferred tax relating to these investments using the tax rates applicable to dividends, which are nil because such dividends are tax-exempt.
 As a result, no deferred tax has been recognised.